klbinns/console-painting-program/README.md

 # Author: Kyle Binns
 A simple console version of a painting problem

 This program uses Gradle to compile, run tests and execute.
+The gradlew command should automatically use the Gradle Wrapper to execute, so you will not need to manually download Gradle if you do not have in already installed.

-Use the following commands:
+System dependencies: JDK

 Compile:
 ```